nicokossacoff/SeasonalityScript/README.md

 # SeasonalityScript

-This script creates bank holiday variables as well as other seasonality variables for a specified country.
+This Python class creates bank holiday variables as well as other seasonality variables for a specified country.

 ## Description
 1. Open the ```Run.ipynb``` notebook.